KermitTheSapo/compass-front-challenge-PWA-eCommerce-Theme/README.md

 "Npm run dev" for localhost
 "npm run storybook" for storybook

-Currently working for mobile screens: 420px and desktop 1440px
+Currently working for mobile screens: 420px and desktop: 1440px.

 ---